 Danny Ainge - President of Basketball Operations

-Danny Ainge is beginning his ninth season as Celtics President of Basketball Operations.
+Danny Ainge is the Celtics President of Basketball Operations.
 He was named to the position on May 9, 2003.

 During his 14-year playing career, Ainge won two World Championships with Boston (1984, 1986) and appeared in six NBA Finals (four with Boston).
 He finished his career third in NBA playoff history for games played (193) and sixth in most three-pointers made (172).
 He also finished eighth in three-pointers attempted (433).
 Upon his retirement, Ainge was one of three players in NBA history to make 1,000 or more career three-pointers (1,002), along with Dale Ellis and Reggie Miller.

 Following his playing career, Ainge joined TNT as a color analyst for the 1995-96 season before returning to the court with the Phoenix Suns as an Assistant Coach prior to the 1996-97 season.
 Just eight games into the season he was promoted to Head Coach and guided this club to a 40-34 record after the team started the season 0-8.
 He spent the next two-plus seasons as Head Coach of the Suns and compiled a 136-90 (.602) record before stepping down on December 13, 1999 and returning to TNT as an analyst.
 In his three-plus seasons as the Suns coach, he guided Phoenix to three playoff berths.